rafagameiro/Thesis_TWallet/README.md

 Our solution is built on different components splitted in two main parts:

 - The Secure World Part that contains a set of small components, which are the basis for the TWallet System:
-    - The TEE Adaptation and Isolation layer is responsible for intercepting the requests done to the secure components, and perform some validations and sub operations before and after redirecting them into the specific components.
+    - The TEE Adaptation layer is responsible for intercepting the requests done to the secure components, and perform some validations and sub operations before and after redirecting them into the specific components.
     - The Logging Services generates a log of the operations executed in the different secure components.
     - The Monitoring Service is responsible for the monitoring and filtering of operations requested to the other secure components.
     - The Secure Storage is responsible for the storage of data regarding the logged wallet account.